Ryuku72/12EmployeeTracker/README.md

 $ node app.js
 ```

-> //Fun Stuff
-> Alternatively, open the Employee Tracker Api via app.js
-> Navigate to the option, `reset DATABASE` and select yes.
-This will create and populate the database for you.

 2. Setup MySQL with seeds.
 Seeds are located in the `./mySQL` folder.
 Copy the text from the;

 - `cms.sql` Contains the database and table commands
 - `cmsSeeds` Contains the seeds for the tables

+> * FUN STUFF
+> Alternatively, open the Employee Tracker Api via `app.js`.
+Navigate to the option, `reset DATABASE` and select `YES`.
+> This will create and populate the database for you.

 <a name="Usuage">